By Poulomi Das Nov. 27, 2017

 In the age of dating apps, millennials now face the ageless conundrum of settling down, served with a technological update.
 Earlier, we used to chase the elusive idea of “The One” but now, we’re ambassadors of the adage “the more, the merrier”.

-an millennial hook-ups, born out of the swipe right universe, make for a durable love story?
+Can millennial hook-ups, born out of the swipe right universe, make for a durable love story?

 That’s what Martin (Nicholas Hoult) and Gabi (Laia Costa) seek to answer in Drake Doremus’ Newness.
 Like numerous millennials, they swipe their hearts out all day every day in the hope of finding someone who could be their exception to the “DTF’ rule.
 Every seemingly casual right-swipe then is underlined with the weight of tremendous hope; a hope that keeps flickering until they meet each other.

 It finally happens in the form of a late-night rendezvous that comes with no-strings attached.
 Martin and Gabi get together for drinks, voluntarily let go of their insecurities, and temporarily bring down their walls.
-They defy the millennial norm by eschewing introductions on the surface level and instead talk to each other, and share.
+They defy the millennial norm by eschewing introductions on the surface level; instead they talk to each other, and share.
 He tells her about his short-lived marriage, and she lets him in on all the times she’s fallen in love.
 Soon, minutes make way for hours, and before they know it they’ve spent most of the night together connecting.
 Their conversations possess a kind of exhilarating honesty that can only make its presence felt when there exists no anxiety of a possible romantic future.
 Yet it is this very candour that eggs them on to explore a future with each other.

 At a time when dating apps have guaranteed that love is relegated to being merely transactional, Martin and Gabi think they’ve emerged victorious and found it in its truest form.
 At least, that’s what they tell themselves.
 She moves in with him after a few weeks, the sex is better than ever and their days are filled with avocado toast breakfasts and art gallery dates.
 They even have the most millennial way of declaring their love: deleting their dating app profiles together.